Why Your Hotel Spa Layout Decides Profit

-Space planning translates a spa vision into a revenue model.
-The wrong allocation — too many treatment rooms, too few wet areas, an undersized changing room, no retail zone — can condemn a spa to losses regardless of its design quality.
-IFEEL SPA brings a data-driven approach: we start with projected occupancy, average treatment duration, and target RevPAM, and work backwards to the optimal room configuration.
+A hotel spa layout translates the vision into a revenue model.
+The wrong floor plan — too many treatment rooms, too few wet areas, an undersized changing room, no retail zone — can condemn a spa to losses regardless of its design quality.
+IFEEL SPA brings a data-driven approach to spa space planning: we start with projected occupancy, average treatment duration and target RevPAM, then work backwards to the optimal room configuration and floor plan.

 Space Allocation Benchmarks